Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

 \subsection{Multimodal Pretraining Methods}

-This section covers a well-detailed discussion of the pretraining framework including pretraining types, objectives, and state-of-the-art methods.
+This section covers a well-detailed discussion of the pretraining framework, with a special emphasis on multimodal pretraining, including pretraining types, pretext tasks, and state-of-the-art methods.
 Earlier, Self-Supervised Learning (SSL) boosted pretraining for language tasks \cite{vaswani2017attention} which was later used for vision tasks and produced efficient results \cite{zhang2021vinvl}.
+This concept was then extended to multimodal scenarios.
 Pretraining on massive labeled or unlabeled datasets and finetuning on task-specific datasets has become a modern paradigm for various domains \cite{lin2021m6}.